Desklight vs ChatGPT.

 Yes — many people do.
 The friction shows up at scale.
 ChatGPT requires you to prompt-engineer your brand into every conversation, copy outputs into another tool to schedule them, manually maintain consistency across posts, and re-explain your brand to every new chat.
 Desklight extracts your brand profile once and uses it on every render automatically.
 The brand stays consistent because it's enforced in the renderer, not asked for in a prompt.

-Yes — ChatGPT integrates DALL-E and gpt-image-2.
+Yes — ChatGPT generates images with GPT Image 2.
 The images are high quality but generic — they do not enforce your brand palette, typography, or composition rules.
-Desklight uses Gemini 3 Pro Image (Nano Banana 2) and GPT Image 2 with automatic fallback, then composites brand-locked typography on top via a deterministic renderer.
+Desklight uses Gemini 3 Pro Image (Nano Banana Pro) and GPT Image 2 with automatic fallback, then composites brand-locked typography on top via a deterministic renderer.

 No. ChatGPT outputs text and images.
 You manually copy them into Buffer, Later, Hootsuite, or directly into the social platform UI.
-Desklight publishes directly to Instagram, Facebook, LinkedIn, X, TikTok, and YouTube via first-party OAuth — one click ships to every channel that fits.
+Desklight publishes directly to 8 channels via first-party OAuth — Instagram, Facebook, LinkedIn, X, TikTok, and YouTube live, with Threads and Pinterest wired and rolling out — one click ships to every channel that fits.

 Desklight uses a multi-model architecture.
-Image generation: Gemini 3 Pro Image (Nano Banana 2) and GPT Image 2 with auto-fallback.
-Video: Seedance 2.0, Google Veo 3.1, Kling 2.5, LTX 2.3 Pro, Wan 2.6.
+Image generation: Gemini 3 Pro Image (Nano Banana Pro) and GPT Image 2 with auto-fallback.
+Video: Seedance 2.0, Google Veo 3.1, Kling 3.0 Omni, Wan 2.6.
 Reasoning: Anthropic Claude (Haiku 4.5, Sonnet 4.6, Opus 4.7 with 1M context) tier-routed per task.
 ChatGPT is one of many models in the orchestration layer, not the foundation.

-Desklight's first brand goes live in 12 seconds.
+Set up your brand once — Allie drafts your first post in about a minute.
 Pay-as-you-go starts with a $5 credit — see what running content marketing on a workflow feels like compared to running it through prompts.